julisbf/100-days-of-code/log.md

 **Today's Progress**: Finished Node.js and Express.js module in FreeCodeCamp.

 **Thoughts:** I struggle a little bit with Node.js exercises because thought I had to do something more complicated.
 Since I recently finished Web Development Bootcamp, was more easy to do the exercises but also helped me to understand better basic things from Node.js.

+## R1D15 April 19, 2018
+**Today's Progress**: Started the Pomodoro Clock from FreeCodeCamp.
+Then worked on Git and MongoDB modules, and finished them.

+**Thoughts:** Had some issues with a couple of exercise from the MongoDB module.
+They were outdated, so needed to look for a solution in the web.
+It was a good way to enforce what I learned on the WDBC course.